 In short, if I gush about it, you can believe I really liked it and not just because someone paid me.

-If I didn’t cover a question you’re interested in, feel free to contact me using this form.
+If I didn’t cover a question you’re interested in, feel free to contact me.